-devoted to agricultural and industrial products declines and the share devoted to services, hobbies, and amusement increases.
-Although "economic development" is perhaps a more appropriate term (suggesting qualitative and structural change), we retain standard terminology and speak of "economic growth".
-In any event, simple aggregate models like the present one should be seen as no more than a frame of reference, a tool for thought experiments.
 At best such models might have some validity as an approximate summary description of a certain period of time.
 One should be aware that an economy in which the ratio of capital to resource input grows without limit might well enter a phase where technological relations (including the elasticity of factor substitution) will be very different from now.
 For example, along any economic development path, the aggregate input of non-renewable resources must in the long run asymptotically approach zero.
 From a physical point of view, however, there must be some minimum amount of the resource below which it can not fulfil its role as a productive input.
 Thus, strictly speaking, sustainability requires that in the "very long run", non-renewable resources become inessential.
-A backstop technology We end this sub-section by a remark on a rather different way of modeling resource-saving technical change.
-Dasgupta and Heal (1974) present a model of resource-saving technical change, considering it not as a smooth gradual process, but as something arriving in a discrete once-for-all manner with economy-wide consequences.
+A backstop technology We end this sub-section by a remark on a rather different way of modeling resource-augmenting technical change.
+Dasgupta and Heal (1974) present a model of resource-augmenting technical change, considering it not as a smooth gradual process, but as something arriving in a discrete once-for-all manner with economy-wide consequences.
 The authors envision a future major discovery of, say, how to harness a lasting energy source such that a hitherto essential resource like fossil fuel becomes inessential.
 The contour of such a backstop technology might be currently known, but its practical applicability still awaits a technological breakthrough.
 The time until the arrival of this breakthrough is uncertain and may well be long.
 In Dasgupta, Heal and Majumdar (1977) and Dasgupta, Heal and Pand (1980) the idea is pursued further, by incorporating costly R&D. The likelihood of the technological breakthrough to appear in a given time interval depends positively on the accumulated R&D as well as the current R&D. It is shown that under certain conditions an index reflecting the probability that the resource becomes unimportant acts like an addition to the utility discount rate and that R&D expenditure begins to decline after some time.
-This is an interesting example of an early study of endogenous technological change.
-18 18A similar problem has been investigated by Kamien and Schwartz (1978) and Just et al. (2005), using somewhat different approaches. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2014.
+This is an interesting example of an early study of endogenous technological change.16 16.4.3 Increasing returns to scale The third circumstance that might help overcoming the finiteness of nature is increasing returns to scale.
+For the CES function with poor substitution ($\sigma < 1$), however, increasing returns to scale, though helping, are not by themselves sufficient to avoid doomsday.
+For details, see, e.g., Groth (2007).
+16A similar problem has been investigated by Kamien and Schwartz (1978) and Just et al. (2005), using somewhat different approaches. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2015.